 T to her father-in-law: My children have no right to be treated this way.

 The vignette continued for quite some time.
-The use of doubling technique helped T to allow herself for once to voice her opinion, even only in a psychodramatic setting.
+The use of the doubling technique allowed T for once to voice her opinion, even if only in a psychodramatic setting.
 In one of the subsequent meetings, T shared with the group her experience at the courthouse:

-“It was a very difficult time. but when the judge asked me to speak, I was able to tell her what I wanted.
-I was able to ask for my freedom”.
+It was a very difficult time. but when the judge asked me to speak, I was able to tell her what I wanted.
+I was able to ask for my freedom.

-In addition to role reversal and the double, other psychodramatic techniques were used in the group during the year.
-One of them is the Magic shop, a psychodramatic technique in which an imaginary shop opened by the therapist or by a member of the group under the supervision of the therapist, provides the participants an opportunity to buy and sell different characteristics and emotional states.
-During this activity the ‘owner’ and ‘customer’ negotiate a deal.
-The task of the 'owner' is to make a realistic deal with the protagonist (the 'customer') which can foster a commitment for change.
-Here is an example from one of the group sessions:
+Another psychodramatic technique used in the group during the year was the magic shop; the following vignette shows how it was used in one of the group sessions:

 Therapist: Welcome to my magic shop.
 What are you interested in buying today?